Montauk State Park

 Montauk State Park is a public recreation area occupying nearly 3000 acre at the headwaters of the Current River, 15 mi southwest of Salem, Missouri.
 The state park contains a fish hatchery and is noted for its rainbow and brown trout angling.
 It was acquired in 1926.
-The park has several natural springs including Montauk Spring with a daily average flow of 53 million gallons of water.
+The park has several natural springs including Montauk Springs with a daily average flow of 53 million gallons of water.

 Historic sites

 The park includes three resources that were listed on the National Register of Historic Places in 1985: